alpacahq/alpaca-ts/README.md

 ### `Client` Initialization

-The standard way to initialize
+The standard way to initialize the client.

 ```typescript
 // Import the Client